 Every traveller should have a head torch!
 A decent head torch could save your life.
 When you’re camping, hiking, or even if the power just went out, a top-quality headlamp is a MUST.
 The Petzl Actik Core is an awesome piece of kit because it’s USB chargeable—batteries begone!

 Never go off the beaten track (or even on it) without your first aid kit!
 Cuts, bruises, scrapes, third-degree sunburn: a first aid kit will be able to handle most of these minor situations.

 Staying Safe in Australia

 As mentioned before, heat is a major problem in Australia.
 Temperatures can soar to unthinkable heights and atmospheric radiation is a serious threat here.
-Forest fires caused by dry conditions are a serious problem as well, but usually only occur in the backcountry.
+Forest fires caused by dry conditions are a serious problem as well.

-Drugs and alcohol in Australian are astronomically expensive.
+Drugs and alcohol in Australia are astronomically expensive.
 On average, a pint of beer is $7-$8 and a spirit is a couple of bucks more maybe.
 Cigarettes cost somewhere in the late teens; and don’t even get me started on the drugs.
-A pill or pinger is $20 each and a gram of coke will run you about $300; the white stuff is, expectedly, not very good either as it’s been shipped a long way from South America and probably been cut a few times.

 These ridiculous prices are why you see Australians partying all the time outside of their country: everything is just so much cheaper abroad and so they go crazy.